 2. You don’t know your customer.

-If you’re not speaking directly to your consumer, then it doesn’t matter how often you publish new content or how wonderful that content is.
+If you’re not speaking directly to your consumers, then it doesn’t matter how often you publish new content or how wonderful that content is.
 It’s not doing you any good.

 Everyone is different.
 We all have different interests, habits, needs and tastes.
 Writing that targets the generic “everyone” won’t appeal to anyone.
 Your audience won’t seek it out.
 They won’t share it.
 If you want to reach your target customers, you need to consistently create content that speaks to their interests and needs.

 - Choose topics your customers are likely to be interested in.

 - Write in a manner that will appeal to your customers.